VIEW THE PDF

 - Is the toy collecting any other information about your child, or transferring it to any company that isn’t the manufacturer?
 Best to find manufacturers and toys that don’t share any data at all.

 - How long does the company keep your child’s data on file?
-The company should only keep data for as long as is required to fulfill its play function.
+The company should keep data only for as long as is required to fulfill its play function.
 If the policy doesn’t explicitly state how long the company keeps data, this can be a red flag.

 - Does the company state it is allowed to change terms and conditions without notifying you?
 This can be a red flag, too.